panpf/sketch/docs/wiki/state_image.md

 ```

 [ThumbnailMemoryCacheStateImage] By default, the uri of the current [ImageRequest] will be used to
-find thumbnails in the memory.
-However, if the list page and the details page use different uris,
+find thumbnails in the memory, but if the list page and the details page use different
-you need to actively specify the uri of the list page, as follows:
+uri, you need to actively specify the uri of the list page, as follows:

 ```kotlin
 imageView.displayImage("https://example.com/image.jpg") {